 How To Make Them

 After slicing potatoes into fry-like shapes, the recipe calls for throwing them into a pot and adding enough water to cover about an inch above the potatoes.
 Then let that come up to a simmer on high for about 10 minutes (it shouldn’t come to a boil, but just lower the temperature if it does).
 Perelman suggests taking a bite out of one to check if it is a “very ‘al dente’ potato — one that is too firm to eat enjoyably, but has no crunch left.”
 Mine took a few extra minutes to get there, but once they reached that texture, I drained them in a colander.

 As they drip-dried for a bit, I added a few tablespoons of olive oil onto my sheet pan and set it in the oven at 450 degrees Fahrenheit for about three minutes to get it nice and hot.
-I then very carefully laid my soggy spuds out on the pan, sprinkled them with salt, drizzled about a tablespoon’s worth of more oil, and popped them in the oven for 20 minutes.
-Perelman recommends giving them a toss at that point to make sure all the sides get a chance to crisp up, then put them back in the oven for 5 minute intervals until they are “deeply golden.”
+I then very carefully laid my soggy spuds out on the pan, sprinkled them with salt, drizzled about a tablespoon’s worth of oil, and popped them in the oven for 20 minutes.
+Perelman recommends giving them a toss at that point to make sure all the sides get a chance to crisp up, then putting them back in the oven for 5 minute intervals until they are “deeply golden.”
 Like her, it only took two rounds of that process (a total of 30 minutes cooking time) for my oven fries to look done.

 The Final Verdict